 Research, development and engineering expenses increased 47.9% from \$9.6 million in fiscal 1993 to \$14.2 million in fiscal 1994, primarily due to Masland's Technical Center in Plymouth, Michigan becoming fully operational during fiscal 1994 and an increase in engineering personnel and related expenses.
 Interest expense decreased from \$4.3 million in fiscal 1993 to \$3.7 million in fiscal 1994 due to a decrease in average interest rates and lower average borrowings, partially offset by additional interest expense resulting from the consolidation of Amtex.
-Earnings of Amtex prior to May 8, 1993 were recorded under the equity method of accounting and were included in other (income) expense, primarily accounting for the change in this balance from income of \$0.5 million for fiscal 1993 to expense of \$0.4 million in fiscal 1994.
-The effective income tax rates for fiscal 1993 and fiscal 1994 were 39.4% and 39.0%, respectively.
+Earnings of Amtex prior to May 8, 1993 were recorded under the equity method of accounting and were included in other (income) expense, primarily accounting for the change in this balance from income of \$0.5 million for fiscal 1993 to expense of \$0.4 million in fiscal 1994 were 39.4% and 39.0%, respectively.